 To begin, consider pricing a sovereign bond.
 The bond pays coupons, denoted by C_t , (where the final payment also includes the face value of the bond), and the recovery value if a political risk event is equal to RR_t .
 For the time being, assume that p, the political risk event probability, is constant over time.
 Let the maturity of the bond be T periods (years).
-Finally, let r_b denote the bond's discount rate ignoring political risk and r_b^ denote the bond's discount rate incorporating political risk.
-There is a mapping between the political
+Finally, let r_b denote the bond's yield ignoring political risk and r_b^ denote the bond's yield incorporating political risk.
+There is a mapping between the political risk probability used for valuing the bond by adjusting the expected coupon payments and an alternative valuation that takes the bond's coupon payments as given, but employs a political risk adjustment to the bond's yield used to discount the promised coupon payments.
+The two approaches must yield the same present value: